dfr62/dsw/README.md

 7. Run `dsw build` from the project directory and you'll obtain the site in `htdocs`.
 The script appends also to the file `lastgen.time` the time of generation.
-The next time you'll build the site only files that are more recent of its modified time will be parsed.
+The next time you'll build the site only files that are more recent or modified more recently of its modified time will be parsed.
    You can reset it to an older default value (2000-01-01) with the command `dsw reset` and so rebuild all the site with `dsw build`.
 8. To test the site go in `htdocs`, start the simple python webserver with the command `python -m SimpleHTTPServer` and from the browser visit `localhost:8000`
 9. Navigating the site is simple.
 The name of the files and directories are